• Home

 “Direct reports’ perceptions of managers go down the more they perceive AI and agents to be used in moments of recognition or providing constructive feedback,” Niederhoffer said.
 “People perceive that humans are better at these empathetic and more essentially human tasks.”

-But AI’s “synthetic empathy”—even if it’s sometimes more consistent than human interactions—is not the answer, said Stefano Corazza, Head of AI Research at Canva.
+But AI’s “synthetic empathy”—even if it’s sometimes more consistent than human interactions—is not the answer, said Stefano Corazza, head of AI research at Canva.
 “The more AI there is, the more authenticity is valued,” he said.
 “If your manager really shows that he will spend time with you and cares, that goes a long way.”

 About the Author

-By Market AnalystTech Reporter
+By Beatrice NolanTech Reporter

 Twitter icon